-GoPro Hero Session review
+GoPro Hero Session full review

 GoPro is still the king of action cameras, and we’re looking forward to the launch of its first drone later this year.
 The Hero Session is its smallest action camera – good for attaching to a drone, yes – but it has also drawn quite a bit of criticism.
 See also: Which GoPro should I buy?

 You’d be forgiven for being slightly confused about the Hero Session.
 It was originally launched a year ago, called the Hero4 Session, at £329.

 Today, it’s called simply the Hero Session and costs £149.99.
 Yet it’s the same camera: GoPro slashed the price after poor sales.
 It’s also had a fair few firmware updates which addressed much of the criticism at launch.
 We’ll get to that shortly.

 One of the Session's rivals is the SJCAM M20.
 It's only waterproof when in its plastic housing, but it costs roughly half as much as the Session.

 Quite obviously, the Session does not follow previous GoPro designs.
 It’s a cube and roughly half the size (volume) of the Hero4.
 Plus, it’s about 35 percent lighter at 74g.
 Better still, it’s waterproof without a separate housing.